Martimoaapa Mire Reserve

 Official website:nationalparks.fi/martimoaapa

-Acceacreage:134 km2
+Acceacreage:140 km2

 Location:Simo/Keminmaa county, South-Lapland (about 20km northeast of Kemi)

-Martimoaavan – Lumiaavan – Penikat mire reserve
+Martimoaapa – Lumiaapa – Penikat mire reserve

-is one of the Northern Finland’s most important places designated for the protection of mires.
+Martimoaapa-Lumiaapa-Penikat area, known as Martimoaapa mire reserve, is one of the Northern Finland’s most important places designated for the protection of mires.

 Martimoaapa mire reserve was founded 1981.
-Metsähallitus is the management of the area.
 Martimoaapa are located in the Northern Finland, about 20 km northeast of Kemi.
 Northwestern part of the region, Keskipenikka ja Helkkunen, are located on the Keminmaa municipality side.
+Metsähallitus is the management of the area.

 Bird nesting area

 The Martimoaapa is significant in the protection of threatened birds.
+Almost 100 species of birds nest in the area.

 Birds can be observed for Lake Martimojärvi or on the Nature trail watching tower.